mujtaba-faizi/Quiz-Maker/README.md

 All functions will be made available via RESTFul Web Services (running on localhost) and the view will remain independent of the spring application (communication should be done via AJAX and JSON).

 ## How To Run:
-Create a local database by the name of “quizzer” and then use the android app to save the data accordingly.
+Create a local mySQL database by the name of “quizzer”.
+Run the Quizzer server (https://github.com/mujtaba-faizi/Quizzer/tree/master/Quizzer%20Server), and then use the android app (https://github.com/mujtaba-faizi/Quizzer/tree/master/Android%20Quizzer%20Client) to view the UI & save the data accordingly.